Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/prerequisites.md

 ### Memory

-Memory requirements are dependent on usage and expected addtional workload.
+Memory requirements are dependent on usage and expected additional workload.
 Your workload is influenced by factors such as - but not limited to - how active your users are, how many conversations you receive, and the conversation channels you are using.

 The following are the recommended minimum Memory hardware configurations for a small sample of example Live Agent conversation sizes.